burmistrov-tech/blog/_posts/2022/may/2022-05-22-use-microsoft-di-in-aspnet.md

   aspnet
 ---

-If you have been "lucky" enough to work with ASP.NET Web project, then most likely you have had experience with different dependency injection libraries.
-For a long time Unity, Autofac, Ninject and others have successfully covered dependency injection needs, each of them support ASP.NET Web and provide their own IoC containers that have quite comfortable API to work with (except Unity, it is terrible), but there is still one little problem.
+If you have been "lucky" enough to work with the ASP.NET Web project, then most likely you have had experience with different dependency injection libraries.
+For a long time Unity, Autofac, Ninject, and others have successfully covered dependency injection needs, each of them supports ASP.NET Web and provide their own IoC containers that have a quite comfortable API to work with (except Unity, it is terrible), but there is still one little problem.

-The arrival of ASP.NET Core, and with it `Microsoft.Extensions.DependencyInjection` set a new standard in dependency injection.
-Every modern solutions now focus on Microsoft DI and provide their own extension methods to work with it.
+The arrival of ASP.NET Core and with it `Microsoft.Extensions.DependencyInjection` set a new standard in dependency injection.
+Every modern solution now focuses on Microsoft DI and provides extension methods compatible with `IServiceCollection`.
 For example, if you want to use [Serilog](https://github.com/serilog/serilog-extensions-logging) in your solution, you can achieve this with a few lines of code.

 ```csharp
 var container = new ServiceCollection();